cristianoc/arc-agi-2-abstraction-dataset/README.md

-# ARC-AGI-2 Solutions Dataset
+# ARC-AGI-2 Abstraction Dataset

 A dataset containing 50 generated ARC-AGI-2 task solvers with their corresponding abstraction implementations and analysis reports.

 ## Overview

+This dataset contains solvers for 50 ARC-AGI-2 **evaluation tasks**, generated using an automated approach combining coding agents with abstraction-refinement techniques.
+All 50 solvers pass **interpolation** (i.e., they correctly solve all training examples).
+This is the **initial batch**; the dataset will be expanded over time, and future tasks may not all pass interpolation.
-This dataset contains solvers for 50 ARC-AGI-2 tasks that were generated using an automated approach combining Codex with abstraction-refinement techniques.
-The solvers were refined starting from identity functions, and the identity functions are left when no solution was found.
+The solvers were refined starting from identity functions, and identity functions are left when no solution is found.
 For details on the refinement pipeline, see the companion [compositional-program-synthesis](https://github.com/cristianoc/compositional-program-synthesis) repository.
 Each task solver includes:

 - **Task Solution**: The final working Python implementation
 - **Abstraction Code**: Reusable abstraction functions and pipelines